aws/aws-sdk-go-v2/content/en/docs/unit-testing.md

 ## Mocking Paginators

-Similar to service clients, paginators can be mocked by defining a Go interface for type type.
+Similar to service clients, paginators can be mocked by defining a Go interface for the paginator.
 That interface would be used by your application's code.
 This allows the SDK's implementation to be used when your application is running, and a mocked implementation for testing.